 Ensuring a technical document is precise and readable is a difficult job, and we don't always get it right on the first try.
-If you've found a particular phrasing difficult to understand, you can file a Clarification Request, which is a request for the intended interpretation of a portion of text of the standard that may appear to be unclear, ambiguous, or contradictory.
+If you've found a particular phrasing difficult to understand, you can potentially seek clarification on the committee reflector.
+If that does not produce a satisfactory answer, or you are not subscribed to the WG14 committee reflector, you can write a paper to file a Clarification Request, which is a request for the intended interpretation of a portion of text of the standard that may appear to be unclear, ambiguous, or contradictory.
+The paper should sufficiently describe the questions or concerns raised.
+It can suggest a desired resolution or interpretation, but is not required to do so.
 Once the request has been discussed by the committee and the committee has determined a response, the original submitter will be notified of the change in status.
 You are not obligated to attend a meeting or find a champion for discussions about clarification requests, though your direct participation is appreciated when possible.

 All proposals for new features, bug fixes, or other normative changes to the C Standard must be submitted to the committee in the form of a paper.
 Papers submitted before a meeting's mailing deadline will be discussed at the meeting.
 Others will be discussed at the subsequent meeting.
 Please see the current WG14 charter for the expectations the committee has for proposed changes to the C standard.
 After a paper has been discussed, the committee will inform each author whether the committee has accepted the proposal as-is, requires a further revision of the paper, or rejects the proposal.
 Proposals not submitted in the form of a paper will not be considered for inclusion in the standard.